junxit/us-congress-bills-111/metadata.md

 - 2010-05-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 373.
 - 2010-05-18 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3947-3948; text as passed Senate: CR S3947-3948)
 - 2010-05-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3947-3948; text as passed Senate: CR S3947-3948)
+- 2010-05-19 — Message on Senate action sent to the House.
+- 2010-05-19 — Received in the House.
+- 2010-05-19 — Referred to the House Committee on Oversight and Government Reform.